 In June 2015, the Organization entered into a sublease agreement (the "IGNITE Sublease Agreement") with IGNITE for sub-leasing of a portion of the Property.
 Pursuant to the IGNITE Sublease Agreement, IGNITE will lease approximately 435 square feet from the Organization.
 Commencing on July 1, 2015, IGNITE is required to make rental payments on the first day of each month in an amount of \$1,200.
 IGNITE is required to make an initial rental payment of \$600 upon execution of the IGNITE Sublease Agreement.
 The lease term commenced on June 15, 2015 and terminated on June 14, 2017.
-The Organization exercised the option to extend the lease term for the period commencing June 15, 2018 and terminating on June 30, 2018.
-The Organization exercised the option to extend the term of the lease for the period commencing June 15, 2018 from month to month.
+The Organization exercised the option to extend the lease term for the period commencing June 15, 2017 and terminating on June 30, 2018.
+The Organization exercised the option to extend the lease for the period commencing June 15, 2018 from month to month.
+On August 22, 2019, the Organization exercised the lease to include 3 additional hotel stations at \$200 each per month for a monthly charge of \$1,800 effective September 1, 2019.

-For the year ended June 30, 2019, the Organization has earned rental income of \$14,400.
+For the year ended June 30, 2020, the Organization has earned rental income of \$14,400.